 KA: We recently did a kickoff video for our recruiting team “ why work for our company,” so it’s a series of ten different messages all woven into a 45 second video with an animated background and electronic music.
 Everything is synced to the music so we can actually go through and we can take these effects and we can tie them in there so when the 45 seconds are done, you’re all pumped up and looking for “what’s the big take away?”

-KA: One of the fun things about GoAnimate is that everytime I use it, I try to learn a new technique or a new feature that allows me to expand my repertoire and get my learners more engaged.
+KA: One of the fun things about Vyond is that every time I use it, I try to learn a new technique or a new feature that allows me to expand my repertoire and get my learners more engaged.

 We’ve done things where we’ve embedded videos within videos, I’ve had an animated character on the screen, talking about a live action video and we’ll draw in a video monitor on the screen and have the live action video playing while the animated character on the screen talks about the live action videos, so we’re blending different types of effects, whether it’s live action video, real photographs, all in with the animation and it makes it kind of fun.

-KA: When I bring GoAnimate into a new workplace, I have to be very careful because I had a manager tell me last week, on his introduction to GoAnimate, that his entire team “geeked out” on the videos.
+KA: When I bring Vyond into a new workplace, I have to be very careful because I had a manager tell me last week, on his introduction to Vyond, that his entire team “geeked out” on the videos.
 So the acceptance in the learning organization is huge.
-I have to spend time actually teaching them to think like I do.
+I have to spend time actually teaching them to think as I do.

 KA: When I think about where we’re moving forward with this, a lot of us (in the Learning & Development world) work within two different learning environments.
 We deal with the classroom environment, and we deal with the eLearning environment.
 The eLearning environment lends itself perfectly to video.
 I’m looking right now at how to take the classroom environment to the next step.